This is the multi-page printable view of this section. Click here to print.

 • Snapshot charges are included in the File Storage usage fees.

-• When using replication or disk backup, you cannot recover with a snapshot, and you can only create a recovery volume.
+• When using replication or disk backup, you cannot recover with a snapshot; you can only create a recovery volume.

 Reference

-• If you want to automatically create snapshots via schedule, set up snapshots on the File Storage Details page.
+• If you want to automatically generate snapshots using a schedule, configure snapshots on the File Storage Details page.

-• For detailed information about the snapshot schedule, see Edit Snapshot.
+• For detailed information about the snapshot schedule, see Update Snapshot.

 Recover Snapshot

-File Storage volume can be restored to the latest snapshot in Available state.
-To restore the snapshot, follow the steps below.
+You can restore a File Storage volume to the latest snapshot in the Available state.
+To restore a snapshot, follow the steps below.

-5. Check the latest snapshot in Available state.
-The volume will be restored with that snapshot.
+5. Check the latest snapshot in the Available state.
+The volume will be restored using that snapshot.

-7. After checking the Snapshot name and creation date/time, click the Confirm button.
+7. After checking the snapshot name and creation timestamp, click the Confirm button.

 • When recovery starts, it becomes Reverting, and when completed, it becomes Available.